yanqianglilab/yanqiang-li-lab/join/index.md

 - computational tool development

 We welcome highly motivated students and researchers who are interested in combining **computational biology + experimental RNA science**.

 ---

+## 🧪 Postdoctoral Fellows

+We are continuously seeking postdocs with background in:

+- RNA biology
+- bioinformatics
+- cancer genomics
+- machine learning in biology

+Strong publication record preferred.

+---